alexanderrichard/squirrel/README.md

 The framework also provides an implementation of the methods from the following two papers:

     A. Richard, J. Gall:
-    A BoW-equivalent Recurrent Neural Network for Action Recognition, in British Machine Vision Conference, 2015
+    Temporal Action Detection using a Statistical Language Model, in IEEE Int.
+Conf. on Computer Vision and Patter Recognition, 2016

+**(Please cite this paper if you use the framework)**

 and

     A. Richard, J. Gall:
-    Temporal Action Detection using a Statistical Language Model, in IEEE Int.
-Conf. on Computer Vision and Patter Recognition, 2016
+    A BoW-equivalent Recurrent Neural Network for Action Recognition, in British Machine Vision Conference, 2015

 **Please cite this paper if you use the framework.**